FabMo/fabmo-cad-app/README.md

 ###Dimensions & Units

 The `dim` command will show/hide drawing dimensions.
 The default units are inches and degrees.
-The length unit can be changed to millimeter by entering this command: `unit=mm`  The grid space can be set with the command 'grid=2' to change the space to 2mm.
+The length unit can be changed to millimeter by entering this command: `unit=mm`  The grid space can be set with the command `grid=2` to change the grid space to 2mm.

 ![cad](https://raw.github.com/FabMo/fabmo-cad-app/master/img/cad3.png)